-Fall 2022 For the upcoming year I am specifically seeking a PhD student for an NSF-funded Arctic Research project.
+Fall 2022 For the upcoming year I am seeking a PhD student for a fully funded NSF-Arctic Research project.
 This is a source (sediment production via frost weathering) to transport (solifluction -> landslides) to sink project in the Aklavik Range (68 °N) with collaborators from Dartmouth.
 The PhD student will be the lead on rock wall characterization and modeling (both physical and numerical) to advance our understanding of rock damage and detachment in warming arctic climates.
 There is lots of room on this project to follow your research interests.
 I am specifically looking for students with a background in one or more of the following: rock physics, engineering, sensor deployment, physics, or modeling (physical or numerical).
 The student must have experience working in physically demanding field settings.
 It is unlikely that I will be accepting students without some subset of these skills for this project.

 The Geosciences Department at the University of Arkansas (Fayetteville), has a dynamic surface process research group that I am thrilled to be a part of.
 Locally we have world-class art venues, hundreds of kilometers of mountain biking and hiking trails, eight Wild and Scenic Rivers and a thriving foodie culture.
 More information can be found here.